A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Results

-Market adoption was another recurrent theme.
-P4 framed diffusion through psychographic segmentation and technical customization.
-Initially imagining biohybrid products as \textit{“a blob…a hamburger patty”} he revised expectations toward modularity and tuning, \textit{“You might have a bunch of these [biohybrid robots] and they might be customized…affect the flavor or umami…with the nutrients that go into the robot-grown part…so it would make sense to use artificial intelligence as part of the formula.”} He envisioned a staged diffusion despite high costs, \textit{“Early adopters will…try it anyway…then the fast follower markets like experiencers who would do it for the thrill…whereas the more information-seeking market…will be more interested in sustainability, environmental impacts…[and] whether it fits into their lifestyle.”} He also added a status-oriented tier (\textit{“achievers”}) who \textit{“watch the other markets”} and adopt once it \textit{“makes them look good.”} These psychographic distinctions, he argued, would vary across cultural contexts.
+P4 also envisioned a staged diffusion despite high costs, \textit{“Early adopters will…try it anyway…then the fast follower markets like experiencers who would do it for the thrill…whereas the more information-seeking market…will be more interested in sustainability, environmental impacts…[and] whether it fits into their lifestyle.”} Complementing this view, P2 invoked a “Tesla model” of innovation, in which early, expensive applications enable the gradual maturation of supply chains and cost reductions.

 Beyond consumer markets, participants speculated on system-level effects.
 P4 pointed to food supply chains and the political stakes for governments choosing between promoting innovation or protecting traditional farming.
-P6 extended customization to the individuality of biohybrid animals, envisioning ranchers as curators who fine-tune traits such as personality and taste for differentiated offerings.
-P5 imagined personalization at the consumer end, where families could assemble or breed unique variations, creating heirloom-like recipes passed down across generations and producing affective attachments that transcend efficiency or sustainability.

-Scaling pathways were also explored.
-P2 invoked a “Tesla model” in which early, costly applications give way to affordability as supply chains mature, \textit{“There were early adopters with very specialized expensive tasks, and then gradually a supply chain was built up to make it more affordable to produce.”} He also referenced MAYA (\textit{Most Advanced Yet Acceptable}) to stress that designs balancing familiarity and novelty can smooth transitions from niche enthusiasm to mainstream uptake.
-While Rogers’ diffusion framework emphasizes categories like innovators and laggards \cite{Rogers_2003}, our findings show how lay participants developed imaginaries from such categories to articulate culturally grounded adoption models, informed as much by sensory and ethical reflection as by perceptions of technical readiness.
+Regarding edible biohybrid robots, participants envisioned a dichotomy between homogenized mass production and artisanal, bespoke biohybrids with individual identities.
+This distinction structures divergent ethical and cultural consequences, which are examined in the following subsections and synthesized in \autoref{tab:indihomo}.
+Extending this vision, P6 imagined customization at the production level, with ranchers acting as curators who fine-tune traits such as personality and taste to create differentiated offerings.